School Site Council (SSC)

 English Learner Advisory Committee (ELAC)

 The ELAC provides written recommendations to the SSC regarding programs and services for English Learner (EL) students and the use of EIA-LEP funding to support their academic needs.
 The ELAC reviews student and parent involvement data prior to submitting its written recommendations to the SSC.
-The ELAC also advises on the development of the Single Plan for Student Achievement and the budget related to programs/services for ELs and assists in the review of the school’s language census.
+The ELAC also advises on the development of the School Plan for Student Achievement and the budget related to programs/services for ELs and assists in the review of the school’s language census.
 The committee meets at least six times per school year.

 Instructional Leadership Team (ILT)